 South Korea Winter Trip.
 Day 2: Jeju Island

-We rented the cab on the second day to get to the northeast of the islands.
-It took roughly an hour from Seogwipo, about 65km to reach Manjanggul Cave, one of the largest lava tubes in the world.
-A cave full with colourful stalactites and stalagmites.
-One have to be careful as it was wet and slippery everywhere.
+We rented the cab on the second day to travel to the northeast of the islands.
+It took roughly an hour from Seogwipo, about 65 km, to reach Manjanggul Cave, one of the largest lava tubes in the world.
+A cave full of colorful stalactites and stalagmites.
+One had to be careful, as it was wet and slippery everywhere.
 We don't put on our proper shoes either.

-Kymyoung Maze Park should not be missed when you done with the cave, a km distance apart.
-We let ourselves loose and lost in the foliage shaped of the Jeju island, and finding the way out of the maze.
-The reward... ring the bell once you reached the exit! :P
+Kymyoung Maze Park should not be missed when you are done with the cave, a km distance apart.
+We let ourselves loose and lost in the foliage shaped like the Jeju island and found the way out of the maze.
+The reward... ring the bell once you reach the exit! :P

 Early morning in Jeju was so fresh